swt30/waterworlds-paper/waterworlds.md

 We found that thermal expansion can lead to significant changes in the radii of water-rich super-Earths.
 We constructed spheres of water in two different ways: first modelling them as homogeneous isothermal spheres, then instead allowing the temperature to increase adiabatically into the planet.
-@Fig:isothermal-vs-adiabatic shows that the assumption that thermal expansion effects are negligible, which was made in some previous studies, is not the case.
+Figure @fig:isothermal-vs-adiabatic shows that the assumption that thermal expansion effects are negligible, which was made in some previous studies, is not the case.
 This is true in two senses.
 First, a significant temperature dependence exists when adopting an adiabatic interior temperature profile compared to an isothermal one.
 But the surface temperature also affects the radius of a planet within both types of models.

 ![Dependence of radii on surface temperature and internal temperature profile.
 An increased surface temperature results in an increased planetary radius, and this effect is especially pronounced in the full adiabatic temperature treatment.
-Here we show homogeneous spheres of water constructed in two different ways: an isothermal treatment where the temperature is constant throughout the planet, and an adiabatic treatment where we fixed the surface temperature and allowed it to increase inwards according to the adiabatic relation (@eq:temp-gradient).
+Here we show homogeneous spheres of water constructed in two different ways: an isothermal treatment where the temperature is constant throughout the planet, and an adiabatic treatment where we fixed the surface temperature and allowed it to increase inwards according to the adiabatic relation (equation @eq:temp-gradient).
 The adiabatic models are warmer and therefore significantly larger overall, but even the isothermal planets display some radius change due to temperature.
 Comparing to some of the best-characterised exoplanets[^exoplanets.org] shows that the effects of this temperature dependence are comparable to current uncertainties on mass and radius.
-The surface pressure in these models is $10^7$ Pa (100 bar), and the temperature increases in steps of 100 K. ](autofigs/isothermsadiabats_fig.svg) {#fig:isothermal-vs-adiabatic}
+The surface pressure in these models is $10^7$ Pa (100 bar), and the temperature increases in steps of 100 K.](autofigs/isothermsadiabats_fig.svg){#fig:isothermal-vs-adiabatic}

 [^exoplanets.org]: Data from [exoplanets.org](http://www.exoplanets.org)

 The adiabatic models have a larger radius for a given mass when compared to the isothermal case.
 This is to be expected: the average temperature is higher along an adiabat than an isotherm fixed at the surface temperature, and the density of water generally decreases with temperature.
-The increase in radius is significant at higher surface temperatures, as shown in @fig:isothermal-vs-adiabatic.
+The increase in radius is significant at higher surface temperatures, as shown in figure @fig:isothermal-vs-adiabatic.
 For example, a 4 M$_⊕$ water planet with a 600 K surface has a radius of 2.1 R$_⊕$ if its interior is isothermal, but 2.4 R$_⊕$ if it is adiabatic.
 Across the super-Earth mass range we considered, the adiabatic radii increased by up to 0.4 R$_⊕$ when compared to the isothermal case.
-The difference becomes particularly pronounced at higher surface temperatures, at which point the water layer may consist of supercritical fluid rather than liquid, solid, or vapour (@fig:water-phases).
+The difference becomes particularly pronounced at higher surface temperatures, at which point the water layer may consist of supercritical fluid rather than liquid, solid, or vapour (figure @fig:water-phases).

 A significant dependence on surface temperature also exists when using the adiabatic models.
 That is, changing the surface temperature affects the radius of a model water super-Earth even when its temperature profile is already being treated as adiabatic.